• Home

 “Corporate culture is what energizes us or drains us, it motivates us or discourages us, it empowers us or it suffocates us.
 We all experience the corporate culture of our organizations every single day, whether it be positive or negative.”

-Throughout 2018, more and more companies have been putting their focus on creating great company cultures by emphasising values and developing behavioural frameworks, as well as assessing culture change through, for example, regular pulse surveys.
-We expect this focus on strong company cultures to continue through 2019.
+More and more companies have been putting their focus on creating great company cultures by emphasising values and developing behavioural frameworks, as well as assessing culture change through, for example, regular pulse surveys.
+We expect this focus on strong company cultures to continue ahead of time.

 4. Companies Will Encourage Employees to Periodically Disconnect from Technology in order to Connect